Course Creation As A Physician Side Gig

 Having a successful course creation side gig has two main components: developing a course with great content and then getting the word out by marketing it.
 We’re going to cover both below.

-Disclosure: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you, and often provide you with perks, so we hope it's win-win.
+Disclosure: This page contains information about our sponsors and/or affiliate links, including Amazon affiliate links, which support us monetarily at no cost to you, and often provide you with perks, so we hope it's win-win.
 These should be viewed as introductions rather than formal recommendations.
+As an Amazon Associate I earn from qualifying purchases.
+To learn more, visit our disclaimers and disclosures.

 Quick Links